Gamify-IT/docs/install-manuals/all-services/docker_dev.md

 ### Unity
 Unity projects are an exception since they can't be run in your typical IDE (such as IntelliJ).
-You can't build a local container of the project, therefore these repositories don't contain a `docker-compose.yaml` file.
-See [Docker with Unity](https://gamifyit-docs.readthedocs.io/en/latest/dev-manuals/languages/docker/docker-compose-unity.html) for more information (*unchecked information, may be inaccurate or incomplete*).

-#### Chickenshock
-Chickenshock contains a `docker-compose-dev.yaml` file, which works as described above, except you need to build the project with unity.

-#### Overworld
+If you wish to build your local changes as a docker container, see [Docker with Unity](https://gamifyit-docs.readthedocs.io/en/latest/dev-manuals/languages/docker/docker-compose-unity.html) for more information.
+To do so, use the `docker-compose.yaml` file.

-The `docker-compose-dev.yaml` file in the overworld doesn't enable you to run the project locally, instead it pulls the latest image of the main branch from GitHub and runs it with the dependencies.
+The `docker-compose-dev.yaml` file in the unity projects doesn't enable you to run the project locally, instead it pulls the latest image of the main branch from GitHub and runs it with the dependencies.

-The `docker-compose-dev-e2e.yaml` file works the same, but it doesn't run the overworld-backend, so that you can run it locally.
+The `docker-compose-dev-e2e.yaml` file works the same, but it doesn't run the backend of the project, so that you can run it locally.

 ### **docker-compose-complete.yaml and docker-compose-complete-dev.yaml**
 These files are an exception to the overworld-backend.
 They work exactly like their 'non-complete' counterpart, with the difference that the 'non-complete' versions only run the bare minimum, meaning no minigames, where as the 'complete' version run all minigames as containers.